Surf culture: Surfing organizations

-Spin-offs & influences
+Spin-offs and influences

 Boardsports

 Surfers developed the skateboard to be able to "surf" on land.
 Later came windsurfing (also known as sailboarding), bodyboarding, wakeboarding, wakesurfing, skimboarding, snowboarding, riverboarding, kiteboarding, sandboarding, mountainboarding, carveboarding all now competitive sports.
 Another fast growing boardsport is skurfing a mix of surfing and more conventional water sports in which the participant is towed behind the boat.
 Pineboarding and sandboarding are recreational boardsports.

 Business research on the evolution of multiple boardsports shows that multiple boardsport practices developed their own identity separate from surfing, and became distinct markets with their brands, consumers, and regulations.